 The communities we are working with in this region are young, most were created through government resettlement plans, yet many communities struggle with a lack of basic infrastructure and resources.

 Poor access to safe drinking water is a significant problem.
 Families, particularly the women and girls, sacrifice significant amounts of time collecting water, and sacrifice their health when relying on unsafe sources of water.

 Food security and income generation are also significant issues.
 With few job opportunities, many young people migrate to find work, and families struggle to meet their everyday needs.
-Agriculture is relied on both as a source of income and food yet a lack of water access and salinated water sources makes the successful irrigation of crops difficult.
-Agricultural and economic expansion is also limited as many areas remain littered with unexploded ordnance including landmine fields and IEDs.
+Agriculture is relied on both as a source of income and food, yet a lack of water access and salinised water sources makes the successful irrigation of crops difficult.
+Agricultural and economic expansion is also limited as many areas remain littered with unexploded ordnance including landmine fields and improvised explosive devices.

 Whilst the conflict is over, the emotional impact remains.
 Many vulnerable individuals (particularly those who have been widowed, orphaned or disabled) lack support and integrating ex-combatants into communities is also a difficult process.
 There is little government support for these communities and extreme poverty persists.

 International Needs Sri Lanka (IN Sri Lanka) works from Mullaithivu with local partners to ensure a brighter future for this vulnerable community and those surrounding it.
 IN Sri Lanka works to spread the gospel and nurture spiritual growth and peace building , accessibility to education, improved health and wellbeing for families, more food security and platforms for families to access their basic human rights.